abrennec/sose20_cc2/readme.md

 We will get to know the overarching topic of the course **interaction and interfaces** in larger and smaller projects.
 As an artistic starting point, we will deal with topics such as poetry, imagery or music and develop a digital representation and/or interpretation using openFrameworks.

-There will be smaller term projects as well as a **final project** which will be an individual piece of work.
-The requirements and scope of the final project will be defined at the end of the lecture series.
-The project can be an individual as well as a group work.

-**Deadline for submitting the final project is September 30th, 2020.** To successfully submit your final project, upload the code, documentation, and any additional material required to a dedicated Git repository and share the link to the repository with Prof. Brennecke via email.
+## Method of Instruction

+This course will start as an online course which requires an increased amount of personal work and participation in the development of problem solutions.
+You will have to work through materials and assignments on your own.
+There will be slots for discussions twice a week.
+Make sure that you are prepared when bringing your questions to those slots.
+Make use of the Github team as well as openFrameworks forum when you are stuck and post your questions there.
+This term, we have to work together as a group more than usually and everyone is invited to help out.

+On Mondays, new learning material and assignments will be published.
+We will meet online to check-in briefly and discuss open questions.
+On Wednesdays, we will have a check-in meeting for questions.
+All assignments will be given a dedicated deadline.
+In general, please upload any code assignments to the assignment's folder on GitHub and put your research solutions to the GitHub Wiki.
+You will work in groups of two.
+Every group has to do a little research on one artistic and on one technical topic and share it with the class in one of the meetings and on the Wiki.
+At the end of the lecture, a final exercise will be assigned that will be an individually chosen task.

 ## Syllabus

-1. Introduction and technical setup
+1. Introduction, Technical Setup, and Build Process (2)
-2. ofApp Development
+2. ofApp and C++ Development Basics (1)
-3. Object-oriented Programming concepts
-4. Object-oriented Programming with C++
+3. Object-oriented Programming Concepts with C++ (2)
-5. Imgs, Textures
-6. Video
+4. Image Represenations (2)
+5. Memory Management (2)
+6. Interactive Sound Objects (2)
-7. Sound
+7. OpenCV (2)
-8. OpenCV
+8. Final Exercise (2)
-9. Final Project preparation
+9. Final Exercise (1)
-10. Wrap-up
+10. Wrap-up (2)

-AR
-Movement
-Interaction
-Pointers and memory management
-Polymorphism

 ## Learning Objectives